naeem0512/Portfolio/README.md

   - Developing a 'shiny' app for interactive data exploration

 #### Report and Script
-- [R Project File](./Assessment%202%20-%20Data%20Visualisation.Rproj): The project file for RStudio.
+- [R Project File](./Assessment%202%20-%20Data%20Visualisation.Rproj): The project file for RStudio.(Contains the script containing all data processing and visualization code.)
 - [Data Visualization Report](./Assessment_2_Data_VisualisationReport.pdf): A comprehensive report detailing the findings and visualizations.
-- [R Script](./Assessment2.R): The script containing all data processing and visualization code.

 #### Data Files
 **These files were used to explore and analyze the data:**